-Sugar patients use sweet in their diet very carefully.
+Sugar patients use sweets in their diet very carefully.
 Consumption of sugar in tea and coffee also increases the risk of sugar, so it is believed that it may be safe for sugar patients to consume honey as a sweetener.
 If the answer to this question is searched, the answer will be yes but with some conditions.
-Sugar patients have to control their intake of carbohydrates and sugar, this does not mean that they need to completely stay away from sweets.
+Sugar patients have to control their intake of carbohydrates and sugar, but this does not mean that they need to completely stay away from sweets.

 Honey is not completely safe, but has anti-inflammatory properties that can reduce the complications of sugar.

 If you talk about using honey instead of sugar, then sugar is more dangerous than honey, because it does not contain any vitamins or minerals.
-Compared to sugar and honey, the intake of honey is better but it does not mean that the intake of honey for sugar patients will control the sugar level.
+Compared to sugar and honey, the intake of honey is better but it does not mean that the intake of honey for sugar patients will control their sugar level.
 If you consume sugar, it will increase the level of sugar in your blood, while its speed will be slightly lower in honey.